 performing data processing for the transfer between internal and external links.

-The data handling for transferring data from a sending element to a receiving element of the space communication system via an external link consists of:
+The processing for transferring data from a sending element to a receiving element of the space communication system via an external link consists of:

 For the downlink data stream:

-At sender side
+At the sending element

-Acquisition of data from subsystems.
+Acquisition of data from subsystems or next element (e.g. probe or lander).

-Processing and formatting of the data stream for transmission to the ground via the external link as telemetry.
+Processing and formatting of the data stream.

+Transmission of the data stream to the ground via the external (space) link as telemetry.
-Forwarding of the data stream via the external link.

-At receiver side
+At the receiving element

 Acquisition of the data stream from the sender via the external link.

-Deformatting and processing for delivery to receiver internal elements (e.g. space system user for a link between ground station and OCC) and for transfer to the next element via an external link (e.g. transfer from ground station to OCC).
+Deformatting and processing for delivery to receiver internal elements (e.g. space system user when ground station and OCC are in the same system) and for transfer to the next element via an external link (e.g. transfer from ground station to OCC).

-Delivery of data to receiver internal elements (e.g. space system user).
+Delivery of data to receiver internal elements

+Transmission of data to the next element via external (terrestrial) link.

 For the uplink data stream:

-At sender side
+At the sending element

 Acquisition of data from space system user.

-Processing and formatting of the data stream for transmission to the spacecraft via the external link as telecommand.
+Processing and formatting of the data stream.

+Transmission of the data stream to the spacecraft via the external (space) link as telecommand.
-Forwarding of the data stream via the external link.

-At receiver side
+At the receiving element

 Acquisition of the data stream from the sender via the external link.

-Deformatting and processing for delivery to receiver internal elements (e.g. spacecraft subsystems for a link between ground station and spacecraft) and for transfer to the next element via an external link.
+Deformatting and processing for delivery to receiver internal elements (e.g. commands to spacecraft subsystems for a link between ground station and spacecraft) and for transfer to the next element (e.g. probe or lander) via an external link.

-Delivery of data to receiver internal elements (e.g. commands to spacecraft subsystems).
+Delivery of data to receiver internal elements.

+Transmission of data to the next element via external (space-to-space) link.

+In the case of space-to-space links, the processing for transferring data from a sending element to a receiving element of the space communication system via return and forward link is similar to the one described for downlink and uplink.

 The type of data to be transmitted can be telemetry, files, video, and digital voice for the downlink, and telecommands, files, video, and digital voice for the uplink.
+The same type of data can be transmitted for return and forward links in space-to-space transmission.

-For each type of data transmission, protocols defined by CCSDS or other standardization bodies may be used.
-Figure 4-2 shows some of the CCSDS and internet protocols that can be used over the spacetoground space link.
-This figure illustrates five of the seven ISO reference model layers defined in ISO 7498 (the session and presentation are not shown).
+For each type of data transmission, protocols defined by CCSDS or other standardization bodies can be used.
+Figure 4-2 shows some of the CCSDS and internet protocols that can be used over the space links (i.e. spaceground and space-to-space).
+Connections among standards are marked with arrow highlighting the most usual data flow direction as seen on-board (e.g. the TC data flow enters the spacecraft from the bottom while the TM data flow exits the spacecraft towards the bottom; i.e. RF standards).
+However, not all the possible connections among boxes are shown to avoid making the picture too complex; e.g. the fact that CFDP can run directly on top of either TCP or UDP is not shown.
+This figure illustrates some relationship to the seven ISO reference model layers defined in ISO 7498.
+Data Link Layer (including the two Protocol and Coding & Synchronization sublayers) and Physical Layer are shown in detail while the other layers are grouped as Upper Layers.

+It is also important that some of the CCSDS Standards are formally adopted by ECSS via Adoptions Notices, namely: